react-native-community/discussions-and-proposals/proposals/0000-swift-turbo-modules.md

 @end
 ```

-Where the `RCTTurboModule` protocol requires the conforming object to implement a method with this signature:
+The `RCTTurboModule` protocol requires the conforming object to implement a method with this signature:
 ```objc
  - (std::shared_ptr<facebook::react::TurboModule>)getTurboModule:
        (const facebook::react::ObjCTurboModule::InitParams &)params;
 ```

-As you can see, the signature of this method contains two types from C++:
+The signature of this method contains two types from C++:

 * `std::shared_ptr<facebook::react::TurboModule>`
 * `facebook::react::ObjCTurboModule::InitParams`

 ### Solution

-The idea is to wrap the `getTurboModule` invocation in a `TurboModuleWrapper` object.
+The idea is to wrap the `getTurboModule` invocation in a `ModuleFactory` object.

 The `TurboModuleWrapper` object is a base class that is supposed to be extended by a companion object for TurboModules.
 The base class has this interface:
 ```objc